geetrepo/Geppetto/README.md

 #### Donations ####

+If you are interested in supporting and accelerating this project, I have put up a crowdfunding campaign on Pledgie for donations.

 <a href='https://pledgie.com/campaigns/25893'><img alt='Click here to lend your support to: Geppetto Auto-Rigging Tool for Blender and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/25893.png?skin_name=chrome' border='0' ></a>